etendosoftware/docs/compiled_docs.md

 5. Additionaly, open the *Copilot Tool* window as *System Administrator* role.
 In this window we will create a new record, with the following information:

-    - *Search key*: The search key of the tool.
-The same name as the tool class must be used.
+    - *Search key*: The tool search key.
+The same name as the tool class must be used, this field is mandatory to find the tool in the `Sync Tool Structure` process.
     - *Name*: The name of the tool.
 It is the name that will be shown in the Copilot UI.
-    - *Description*: The description of the tool.
-It is a description of what the tool does.
-The same description must be used as for the tool class.
+    - *Description*: This is a description of what the tool does.
+This field is automatically populated when the tool is synchronized.
     - *Module*: The module where the tool is located.
-This field is a reference to the module that we have created in the first step.
+This field is a reference to the module that we have created in the first step, and where these configurations will be exported.
+    - *JSON Info*: Contains a JSON descrition of the tool.
+This field is automatically filled when the tool is synchronized.

+    The last step is get the Tool parameter information from the tool class.
+This information is used to create the parameters in the Copilot App.
+To do so, we have to execute the button `Sync Tool Structure` in the `Copilot Tool` window.
+This process will load the *Description* and the *JSON Info* fields of the tool.
+This data is get from the tool class.

+    !!!
+Warning Before Sync Tool Structure
+        Is mandatory to have copilot running and the tool loaded in the copilot container.
+If the tool is not loaded, the process will not retrieve the tool parameters.

     ![how-to-create-copilot-tools.png](https://docs.etendo.software//assets/developer-guide/etendo-copilot/how-to-create-copilot-tools.png)